zgelzer/semileptonic/examples/README.md

 Important Notices
 -----------------

-+ `chifit.py` can currently handle only bootstrapped data.
++ [chifit.py](../chifit.py) can currently handle only bootstrapped data.
-  + `calculators/stats/*.py` are prepped for conversions from raw to bootstrapped data, but this is not currently implemented in `main()` of `chifit.py`.
+  + Modules in [calculators/stats](../calculators/stats) are prepped for conversions from raw to bootstrapped data, but this is not currently implemented in `chifit.main()`.
   + Future releases will interact with jackknifed data.
-+ `lsq.py` currently performs each least squares fit in series.
++ [lsq.py](../fitters/lsq.py) currently performs each least squares fit in series.
   + Older systems may take ~60 seconds to perform ~1,000 fits.
   + Future releases will incorporate parallel least squares fitting.